francoisjacquet/WPadmin-icon-sets/README.md

 INSTALL
 -------
-Copy the WPadmin-icon-sets/ folder and its content inside the assets/themes/ folder of RosarioSIS.
+Copy the `WPadmin-icon-sets/` folder (if named `WPadmin-icon-sets-master`, rename it) and its content inside the `assets/themes/` folder of RosarioSIS.

-Go to School Setup > School Configuration and select it as **Default Theme**.
+Go to _School Setup > School Configuration_ and select it as **Default Theme**.
-Please remember users can choose their preferred theme by going to Users > My Preferences.
+Please remember users can choose their preferred theme by going to _Users > My Preferences_.

 Requires RosarioSIS 2.8.24+